Matus-Dubrava/react/fundamentals/redux/README.md

 # REDUX

-## create a root reducer
-First we need to create a reducer that will be responsible for returning slices of state for our application based on the type of dispatched actions.

 ## create a store
 We need to import __createStore__ function from __redux__ which will create a store for our application.